Avoiding Slips And Trips Within The Workplace

 Detergent - is essential if there is any greasy or oily contamination on the floor.
 Water on its own, whether it is cold or warm, is not effective in removing this kind of contamination.
 The concentration of detergent is critical to its effectiveness.
 Follow the manufacturer’s instructions, because too strong a solution can be as ineffective as too weak.
 Monitoring how much is used can be a useful check.
 Dosing systems can eliminate error.
 The detergent should be left on the floor for enough time to allow effective removal of grease before rinsing.
 A useful comparison is washing-up, heavily soiled pots and pans require soak time in the detergent.
 Scouring or brushing can increase the effectiveness of detergent.

 Spot cleaning - using a paper towel or rag to remove small areas of water-based contamination from the floor.
 This is a cheap and effective method of removing water-based spills.
 It avoids spreading the contamination or increasing the slip risk by mopping a large area.
 Spot cleaning can be used between scheduled whole-floor cleaning to control contamination.
 For greasy spills, detergent will be required.
 Mopping - is usually only effective on smoother floors because it only skims the surface of the floor, regardless of the effort used.
 Even a well-wrung mop will leave a thin film of water which is enough to create a slip risk on a smooth floor.
 Subsequent use of a dry mop will reduce the drying time but will not eliminate the slip risk.
 Where smooth floors are mopped, take care to make sure the floor is left to dry completely before pedestrians are allowed access.
 Consider how dirt is removed from the floor and where it goes.
 For example use a separate dirty water bucket for wringing the mop out to increase the dirt removal.
-Greasy floors require contact time with the detergent solution, for example use an immersion mopping technique, where the detergent is put down in one stage, and mopped up after a soak time in a second stage.
+Greasy floors require contact time with the detergent solution, for example use an immersion mopping technique, where the detergent is put down in one stage, and mopped up after a soak time in a second stage and always consider health & safety in the workplace.

 Sweeping brush - on a smooth floor may be adequate to remove dry contaminants.
 Airborne dust can be created, so this technique should not be used where there are health risks associated with the dust, for example flour, sawdust.
 Hose/power washer - with sufficient power can be used to remove dusty or doughy contaminants.
 The floor will be left wet, so should be rough enough not to create a slip risk with the water left behind.
 Suitable drainage will be required.
 For greasy contamination, detergent will be required.
 Squeegee - can be effective in removing excess water after cleaning, to reduce drying time.
 The floor will not be left dry and will still present a slip risk.
 If a floor is rough enough to be left wet, the volume of water is not important and a squeegee is unnecessary.
 Where oily or greasy contamination is present, the squeegee can have the effect of spreading a thin layer of contamination over a wider area, or forcing it into the surface.
 This may result in a floor that is more difficult to clean.
 Further reading can be found here.